divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 - Pool is already expired (`block.timestamp >= expiryTime`)
 - Pool capacity is exceeded (i.e., `collateralBalance + _collateralAmountIncr > capacity`)
 - Either `_longRecipient` or `_shortRecipient` are equal to the zero address (throws inside the ERC20 token as mint to the zero address is disabled).
+- The actual collateral amount transferred to DIVA Protocol is less than indicated in the input parameters.
+This is the case for ERC20 tokens that implement a fee on transfers.

 ### batchAddLiquidity